Reverse architecture of thin shell buildings

 – modelling with NURBS based on point cloud for additive manufacturing – 2023

 Several modern « public buildings » have been constructed using hyperboloid thin shell structures.
-These include the Haus der Culturen der Welt in Berlin, the Komarovskiy market in Minsk or the 1400 structures from from Heinz Isler such as the Sicli pavilion in Geneva or the Flieger Flab Museum in Dübendorf (ZH).
+These include the Haus der Kulturen der Welt in Berlin, the Komarovskiy market in Minsk or the 1400 structures from from Heinz Isler such as the Sicli pavilion in Geneva or the Flieger Flab Museum in Dübendorf (ZH).
 A number of small pavilions such as bus shelters are also build with thin shell structures.

 Repairing these structures requires unique custom-made parts with complex geometries.